Finding Low-Income Senior Housing in Seattle, WA

 If you qualify for a Section 8 housing voucher, you can use it to rent in King County (not including incorporated areas of Seattle or Renton) from any landlord.
 Once you have had your voucher for at least a year, you may use it to rent anywhere in the United States.

-Due to the popularity of this program, random lottery drawings are used to determine who is eligible for being awarded the vouchers.
+Due to the popularity of this program, random lottery drawings are used to determine who is eligible to be awarded the vouchers.
 As a result, lottery drawings can sometimes be suspended for varying lengths of time.

 There are several resources that every senior, regardless of income level, in Seattle can access that can add value and convenience to their lives.
 For Instance, The Area Agency on Aging for Seattle and King County’s Aging and Disability Services offers a wide range of services including adult day services, caregiver support, case management, elder abuse prevention, health maintenance, health promotion, information and assistance, legal support, nutrition, senior centers, transportation services, and more.